Search year extension

 About highly skilled migrants

-- If you want to work for an organization as a highly skilled migrant, the organization has to be authorised to employ highly skilled migrants.
-You can find a list of these organizations on the IND website.
+- If you want to work for an organization as a highly skilled migrant, the organization has to be recognised as a sponsor by the IND.
+Recognised employers are listed in the Public Register of Recognised Sponsors

 - If you do not find a job as a ‘highly skilled migrant’ during your search year, you will have to leave the Netherlands.